ravenshining/M1R/README.md

 Durandal chapter screen by Nathan 92

-New Terminals written by Philtron and Lia Raven
+New Terminals written by Philtron and Ravenshining

-BoB Terminal art by Radix
+Terminal art by General Radix and Ravenshining

-Marine sprites by President People

-Hulk, Wasp, & Looker sprites by Christopher Lund
+From Eternal with permission from Pfhorrest: Marine sprites by President People; Hulk, Wasp, & Looker sprites by Christopher Lund.

-Juggernaut, Fighter, & S'pht sprite revisions, sound mods, and level embellishment by Lia Raven
+Juggernaut, Fighter, & S'pht sprite revisions, sound mods, and level embellishment by Ravenshining

-Special thanks to Treelama & CluckyInventor
+Special thanks to Treelama and Wrkncacnter for their help and efforts with Aleph One and its editors; and to CluckyInventor, Narcogen, and Blackstar for their playthough commentaries.

 Glade files under the "For Weland" directory are distributed under GNU General Public License, see the file COPYING for details.

 Marathon Credits: Jason Jones, Ryan Martell, Alain Roy, J. Reginald Dujour, Alexander Seropian, Greg Kirkpatrick, Colin Brent, Doug Zartman, Don Dixon.
 Special Thanks: Eric Klein, Tuncer Deniz, Laura Weber, Max Minkoff, Brian Wink, J.k.
 Wright, 13th Floor.